8 min read

 Boerewors

 This celebrated South African sausage with its trademark coil appearance is made from beef, mixed with either pork or lamb and a unique blend of spices.
-The word boerewors comes from the Afrikaans words boer (‘farmer’) and wors (‘sausage’.)
-Boerewors is a braai staple and butchers follow strict guidelines when making it to ensure the traditional flavour is preserved (but may put their own creative spin on it.)
+The word boerewors comes from the Afrikaans words 'boer' (farmer) and 'wors' (sausage)

 At the very least, the sausage needs to contain at least 90% meat to count as boerewors, with up to a 30% fat content (but no more) to keep it succulent on the grill.

-Lest we forget the boerie roll - a South African take on a hotdog, usually garnished with caramelised onions, tomato sauce (ketchup) and mustard.
+Lest we forget the boerie roll—a South African take on a hotdog, usually garnished with caramelised onions, tomato sauce (ketchup) and mustard.

-Pap and Chakalaka
+Pap and chakalaka

 These popular braai side dishes are often enjoyed alongside mains like boerewors to make a winning blend of tastes and textures.